-I thought it interesting this summer an academic-ish paper was published calling the Widow’s Tax “fearmongering.”
+I thought it interesting that an academic-ish paper was published calling the Widow’s Tax “fearmongering.”

 The title: Widow tax hit: much ado about nothing?
 The purported purpose of the paper is to prevent “fear appeals used by financial planners to motivate client behavior.”

 The author suggests we relax and let go of the fear.
 I’m not sure that fear is what we are after; just understanding the tax implications after the death of a spouse!

 He further suggests that the impact of higher taxes and loss of disposable income is “minor.”